Diagonal Scaling: A Multi-Dimensional Resource Model and Optimization Framework for Distributed Databases: Abstract

 \section{Abstract}

-Modern cloud databases present scaling as a binary decision: scale-out by adding nodes or scale-up by increasing per-node resources.
-This one-dimensional view is limiting because database performance, cost, and coordination overhead emerge from the \emph{joint} interaction of horizontal elasticity and per-node CPU, memory, network bandwidth, and storage IOPS.
-As a result, systems often overreact to load spikes, underreact to memory pressure, or oscillate between suboptimal states.
+Modern cloud databases usually expose elasticity through two independent mechanisms: scale-out by adding nodes and scale-up by increasing per-node resources.
+This binary view is limiting because latency, throughput, cost, and coordination overhead arise from the joint interaction between cluster size and per-node capacity.
+This paper introduces the \emph{Scaling Plane}, a two-dimensional resource model in which a configuration is represented as $(H,V)$, where $H$ is the number of nodes and $V$ is a vertical resource tier containing CPU, memory, network, and storage capacity.

-We introduce the \emph{Scaling Plane}, a two-dimensional model in which each distributed database configuration is represented as a point $(H,V)$, with $H$ denoting node count and $V$ a vector of resources.
-Over this plane, we define smooth approximations of latency, throughput, coordination overhead, and monetary cost—providing a unified view of performance trade-offs.

-We show analytically and empirically that optimal scaling trajectories frequently lie along \emph{diagonal} paths: sequences of joint horizontal–vertical adjustments that simultaneously exploit cluster parallelism and per-node improvements.
-To compute such actions, we propose \textsc{DiagonalScale}, a discrete local-search algorithm that evaluates horizontal, vertical, and diagonal moves in the Scaling Plane and selects the configuration minimizing a multi-objective function subject to SLA constraints.
+We formalize analytical surfaces for latency, throughput, coordination cost, cluster cost, and a composite objective function.
+Based on this model, we propose \textsc{DiagonalScale}, a local-search autoscaling policy that evaluates horizontal, vertical, and diagonal neighbors in the Scaling Plane.
+Unlike earlier axis-aligned policies, \textsc{DiagonalScale} explicitly filters infeasible configurations using SLA constraints and selects the lowest-cost feasible neighbor after applying a rebalance penalty.

-Using synthetic surfaces, microbenchmarks, and experiments on distributed SQL and KV systems, we demonstrate that diagonal scaling reduces p95 latency by up to 40\%, lowers cost-per-query by up to 37\%, and reduces rebalancing by 2–5$\times$ compared to horizontal-only and vertical-only autoscaling.
-Our results highlight the need for multi-dimensional scaling models and provide a foundation for next-generation autoscaling in cloud database systems.
+We evaluate the current prototype using a Phase-1 analytical simulator over 16 cluster configurations, four vertical tiers, and a 50-step dynamic workload trace.
+The latest simulation shows that \textsc{DiagonalScale} reduces SLA violations to 3 out of 50 steps, compared with 32 for horizontal-only scaling and 21 for vertical-only scaling.
+It also achieves the lowest average latency (4.05 synthetic latency units) and the lowest average objective value (65.53), at a comparable but slightly higher average cost.
+These results provide early evidence that diagonal scaling can achieve better latency--SLA trade-offs than traditional horizontal-only or vertical-only policies.
+The current evaluation is intentionally analytical; future work will calibrate the surfaces with real distributed database benchmarks.